-In practice the band is (at most) 100Hz for Morse code, because CW is not really CW, it is keyed on and off.
-It is equivalent to the AM-SC modulation of a very low frequency signal.
+In practice, the CW bandwidth is (at most) 100Hz for Morse code, because CW is not really CW; it is keyed on and off.
+It is equivalent to the AM-SC modulation of a very low frequency data signal.

-Doing some math, we find that, given the same transmission power, CW has a gain of at least 20 times over SSB (5000 ÷ 100).
+Given the same transmission power, CW has a gain of at least 20 times or 13dB over SSB (5000 divided by 100).
 Colloquially, people say that 5W CW is equivalent to 100W SSB.
-But Morse can pass through bandwidths narrower than 100Hz, in particular when operators use "slow code"; so the CW gain is generally well above 20.
+But Morse can pass through bandwidths even narrower than 100Hz, in particular when operators are practising QRS or "slow code", and then the gain is even higher.

-Digital modes are very economical on bandwidth as well, with PSK31 using just 31Hz!
-Other modes need more bandwidth (in exchange for faster data rates).
-The narrow bandwidth and automated reception (no need for a human trained in Morse at RX) create even more opportunities for QRP (low-power transmission).
-QRP also means cheaper transmitters, batteries, solar power, etc.
+Digital modes are also very bandwidth-efficient, with PSK31 using just 31Hz!
+Other modes need more bandwidth in exchange for faster data rates.
+The narrow bandwidth and automated reception (no need of a Morse-trained human) create even more opportunities for QRP.
+Low-power transmitters also mean cheaper equipment and the possibility of using renewable power sources.

 In a Zen koan (roughly analog to Christian parable), the master asks the apprentice what is the sound of one hand clapping.
-Likewise, the CW signal seems to have no sound, because it is a pure carrier.
+Likewise, the CW signal has no sound on its own.
+It is a pure carrier.
 An SSB receiver tuned exactly to this carrier will hear 0Hz sounds, which is just silence.

 The CQ guy is transmitting at 9998.0Khz, but he must also receive in an offset frequency in order to hear audio.
 Let's say he prefers 1000Hz tones, so he tunes his radio to 9997KHz.
 But he will only hear 1000Hz tones if the responder transmits on 9998.0KHz as well.
 If the responder does the math wrong and transmits in 9998.8KHz, the CQ guy will hear unpleasant 1800Hz beeps.

 Modern CW radios can be configured a "spot tone", meaning the desired beep pitch.
-The display shows the center CW frequency, and the receiver offset is automatically set.
-The only thing the operator must do is to fine-tune the frequency while pressing the SPOT button until the button beep has the same pitch as the received Morse beeps.
+The display shows the center CW frequency, and the receiver is automatically offset.
+The only thing the operator must do is to fine-tune the frequency while pressing the SPOT button until the local beep has the same pitch as the received Morse beeps.

 The operator must also be sure that pitch *decreases* when frequency is slightly increased — meaning that USB convention is being followed and BFO frequency is below CW frequency.

-This means that you are "zero beat" with transmitter, that is, your transmitting frequency is exactly the same as the other side — as we said, it is good because it allows the remote operator to hear Morse in his own favorite pitch.
+Once these adjustments are fine, you are "zero beat" with the transmitter.
+That is, your transmitting frequency is exactly the same as the other side — allowing the remote operator to hear Morse in their own favorite pitch.

 The applet at the beginning of the page generates a beep-beep CW with random frequency around 10KHz.
 The spot tone is fixed at 800Hz.
 The slider allows you to set your transmission frequency, and Spot Tone button plays (unsurprisingly) the spot tone.
-Play with them until received pitch equals the spot tone, and your transmission frequency is near or at the received frequency.